-Nakul Shenoy writes about the deep connection between managers and magicians and ponders on some of the common traits that are integral to both their success
+Nakul Shenoy writes about the deep connection between managers and magicians and ponders on some of the common traits that are integral to both their successes.

 A couple of years back, I had the unique opportunity to present a keynote address with the India head of a global corporate, addressing the challenges faced by leaders of the company.
 After detailed discussions for a few weeks, we successfully collaborated and jointly presented a magical keynote, delivering a unique motivational message to the company’s senior managers: “WE ARE ALL MAGICIANS!”

 In working towards this presentation and in the time since that well-received talk, I have been pondering on the interlinkages between the characteristics of a magician and a leader.
 In this article, I share some of my basic thoughts on the connection between these two roles and hope to elaborate on some of these and other traits further another day.

 Magic is all about creativity and making the impossible possible.
 Many a time, it is about using one law of science in a creative way to seemingly disprove another.
 For example, an optical illusion may be used to show that a solid pencil has suddenly turned soft and rubbery.
 A similar treatment is utilised to levitate a person in the air, in an effort to break the law of gravity as we know it.
 Handling unexpected challenges and creatively addressing problems with out-of-the-box solutions are second nature for good leaders.